ARM-software/astc-encoder/README.md

     astcenc -cl example.png example.astc 6x6 -medium

-This compresses `example.png` using the LDR color profile and a 6x6 block footprint (3.55 bits/pixel).
-The `-medium` quality preset gives a reasonable image quality for a relatively fast compression speed.
+This compresses `example.png` using the LDR color profile and a 6x6 block footprint (3.56 bits/pixel).
+The `-medium` quality preset gives a reasonable image quality for a relatively fast compression speed, so is a good starting point for compression.
 The output is stored to a linear color space compressed image, `example.astc`.

 The modes available are: